WSG Meaning: The Secret Behind This Trending Slang

 Below are different ways to respond to WSG depending on your vibe—funny, casual, flirty, or professional.

-1. WSG Meaning in Casual Response
+1. Casual Response

 You can reply with what you’re doing, how you feel, or just something relaxed.